open-contracting/standard/docs/guidance/map/framework_agreements.md

 * For each supplier:
   * Add an `Organization` object to the `parties` array, add 'supplier' to its `.roles` and populate its other fields.
   * Add an `OrganizationReference` object to the award's `.suppliers` array, and set its `.id` and `.name` to match the supplier's object in the `parties` array.
-* If no further suppliers will be added to the framework agreement, set `tender.status` to 'complete'.

 ### Award of a procurement contract without second-stage competition